SAM Coupé: Audio

-Six channels of 8-octave stereo sound are provided by a Philips SAA1099 sound generator chip.
+Six channels of 8-octave stereo sound are provided by a Philips SAA1099 sound and noise generator chip.
+The machine allows for the playback of sound samples under software control as well as supporting four-channel Amiga Tracker modules at 3-bit sample resolution of 10.4 kHz and 4-bit at 15.625 kHz.

-This sound chip can also produce four 3-bit sampled sound channels, and generate noise.

 To provide backwards compatibility with the ZX Spectrum, the SAM also provides a single-bit 'beeper' channel which can be used to emit simple tones by toggling the bit on and off as per the original Spectrum.